How CBD oil can help ease your dog’s anxiety

 The recommended dosage of CBD for dog anxiety differs as dogs differ in breeds, size, anxiety triggers, and severity of anxiety.
 It is advised to start with a lower dose to gauge how your pet reacts, and increase the dose accordingly (if necessary).
-You can start with 1mL of CBD for every 10lb of your pet’s weight.
-This is a relatively low dose; do this once a day for a couple of weeks and monitor their reaction and gradually increase the dose by 1mg per week up to 5mg per 10lb of your pet’s weight, as needed.
+If using the 200mg tincture, start off with 0.3mL for every 10 lbs of your pet’s weight.
+You can start with 1mL of CBD for every 10 lb of your pet’s weight.
+If using the 600mg tincture, start with 0.1mL for every 10 lbs of your pet’s weight.
+This is a relatively low dose; do this once a day for a couple of weeks and monitor their reaction and gradually increase the dose as needed.

 If your dog becomes drowsier than normal and their appetite increases, that’s a sign that the dose is too high.
 If no changes are seen, you can increase the frequency of the dosage to two times a day and again monitor the reaction.
 The good news is that CBD oil shows results in dogs within an hour or so, so you will be able to quickly gage how your dog reacts and if they will need a higher dosage.
 When you identify the right dose, you will be able to see decreased signs of anxiety as your dog begins to react differently, and reduce their whimpering, restlessness, and withdrawal.

 Be sure to consult our pets dosage chart for a recommendation of which tincture and dosage is right for your pup.